Education 2.0: From a Pyramid Paradigm to a Network Paradigm

 Jaron Lanier is right then – if the majority of humankind continues to live in social economic systems that work in the old pyramid paradigm, the collapse of these pyramids will result in a severe blow to massive segments of the population.
-In similar vein, Professor Tyler Cowen describes the future, in his book: Average is over, as a world of extreme ends (15% of the population will be rich and the rest will be poor).
+In similar vein, Todd Rose describes the future, in his book: Average is over, as a world of extreme ends (15% of the population will be rich and the rest will be poor).

 All the same, Peter Diamandis is also right – Individuals who will work within the framework of social and economic networks will experience a world of abundance (I believe that Lanier agrees with this assertion too), provided that most of the population would be able to work in a network setting.

 Hence, is it possible that most of humankind will start to work in knowledge producing networks?